Roma, Queensland: Flooding

 The town is situated on Bungil Creek, a tributary of the Condamine River.
 In March 2010, Roma experienced its worst floods in over 100 years.
 Flooding also occurred in April 2011, a year of record rainfall in Roma.
 In early February 2012, Roma was devastated by its worst floods in history, eclipsing the level reached in 2010; 444 homes were inundated, twice as many that were flooded in the two previous years.

 Having experienced three successive years of flooding, in May 2012, one insurer, Suncorp, announced it would not issue new policies to Roma residents, unless action was taken to mitigate the flood risk in Roma.

 Industry and economy

-Roma is the major provisional centre for the Maranoa District, South West Queensland for government and industry business.
-It is on the western fringe of the Surat Basin energy / resources boom.
+Roma is the central hub of the Maranoa Region.

 Agriculture

 The Maranoa's agriculture industry is worth approximately $620 million annually, 64.3% being generated from crops.
 58.7% of businesses in the Maranoa are in the agriculture, forestry and fishing sector, which employs 32.7% of the region's workforce.
 2005 was a record year for Roma saleyards processing 390,000 head of cattle.
 Roma is home to the largest store cattle saleyards in the Southern Hemisphere.
 Saledays are Tuesday (for the big sales) and Thursday (for the fat cattle) Forestry plantations include Hardwood and Cypress Pines.
 Roma and the Maranoa region is home to Australia's most active native Cypress Pine sawmilling.